P0171 - System Too Lean

 The trouble code P0171 - System Too Lean (Bank 1) means that the air-fuel mixture coming in to the engine is too lean, or there is too much air and too little fuel.
 The code P0174 - System Too Lean (Bank 2) means the same, only for the cylinder Bank 2.

-How the code P0171 is set If the air-fuel mixture becomes too lean and the ECM can no longer compensate, the engine computer (ECM) illuminates the "Check Engine" light (MIL) and sets the trouble code P0171 - System Too Lean for Bank 1 and (or) P0174 - System Too Lean Bank 2, depending on which cylinder bank is affected.
+How the code P0171 is set If the air-fuel mixture becomes too lean and the engine computer can no longer compensate this condition by adding fuel, the engine computer (ECM) turns the "Check Engine" light (MIL) and sets the trouble code P0171 - System Too Lean for Bank 1 and (or) P0174 - System Too Lean Bank 2, depending on which cylinder bank is affected.
 The ECM also stores the freeze frame of the parameters (engine temperature, vehicle speed, fuel trim readings, etc.) at the time when the code was set.
 Typically the code P0171 is set when either short term fuel trim (STFT) or long term fuel trim (LTFT) adjustment exceeds a certain value (usually +25%).
 Read more how the air/fuel ratio control works below.